 This part of spermatogenesis is defined as the nuclear and cytoplasmic changes in the spermatid that results in the spermatozoa.
 Some aspects of the restructuring of the cell are:

 The process of spermiogenesis ends in the testis with release of the spermatozoa from the Sertoli cell.
 The spermatozoa has been embedded up until now in the Sertoli cell.
 The process by which spermatozoa are shed into the lumen of the seminiferous tubule for transport out of the testis is spermiation.
 The overall results of spermatogenesis is:

-D. Cycles of the Seminiferous Epithelium (Figure 3)
+D. Cycles of the Seminiferous Epithelium (see the lecture)

 2. The series of changes between two successive appearances of the same cellular associations constitutes one cycle of the seminiferous epithelium.
 One cellular association is a stage of the seminiferous cycle.
 Stages of the cycle may be recognized by: